This paper is about problem solving. Let’s play a game. Please follow me step-by-step.

 It is quite clear that an application of multiple cleaning instead of a single operation will increase the cleanliness, reduce the number of defects, and improve the yield.

-The first step is the project title; we have chosen “Multiple wet cleaning to improve the yield” and inserted into the relevant field:
+The first step is the project title; we have chosen “Enhance wet cleaning to improve the yield” and inserted into the relevant field:

-The next step is to create and describe a Best Known Solution (BKS).
-A solution that is obvious but seems to be problematic or even not feasible due to reasonable limitations.
+By clicking “Use” navigate to BKS – Best Known Solution.
+BKS is a solution that is obvious but seems to be problematic or even not feasible due to reasonable limitations.
+Nevertheless, BKS creation is a very important step since it helps to create engineering contradiction.

 We choose BKS as follows: “To apply multiple cleanings until the cleanness is improved and the parts will display improved yield”.
 The BKS is inserted into the relevant field: